 This section of the Traditional Fine Arts Organization (TFAO) catalogue Topics in American Art is devoted to the topic "American Scene Painting and Regionalism."
 Articles and essays specific to this topic published in TFAO's Resource Library are listed at the beginning of the section.
-Clicking on titles takes readers directly to the articles and essays.
-The date at the end of each title is the date of publication in Resource Library.
+Clicking on titles takes readers directly to these articles and essays.
+The date at the end of each title is the Resource Library publication date.

 From Resource Library in chronological order:

 Aaron Pyle was a 1977 exhibit at the Sheldon Museum of Art which says; "In the 1930's when Regionalism was the dominate style in American art, Aaron Pyle studied with one of its leading exponents, Thomas Hart Benton.
 From Benton he learned a method, a philosophy and a style."
 Viewers may download the exhibition catalog.
 Accessed 1/17

 Alexandre Hogue: An American Visionary - Paintings and Works on Paper, an exhibit held August 24, 2014 - November 30, 2014 at the Gilcrease Museum.
 Includes images of selected works in the exhibit.
 Accessed August, 2015.

 American scene painting from Wikipedia.
 Accessed July, 2015